mikeTheLightning/gfn_to_pfn/README.md

 # GFN to PFN Translation Module

-A Linux kernel module that enables translation from Guest Frame Numbers (GFN) to Host Virtual Addresses (HVA) and Physical Frame Numbers (PFN), with additional physical page information retrieval capabilities.
+Translate a Frame Number in a Guest/VM (GFN or Guest Frame Number) to the physical address mapped to the GFN on the host's Physical Frame Number (PFN), with addition physical page inforamtion retrieval capabilities, i.e. being backed by HP or THP.

 ## Overview
 > [!NOTE]